-CLEARWATER is a project which started in 2014 and is intended to run for four years.
-It is funded by EU government bodies.
+CLEARWATER is a project which ran from 2014-2018 funded by EU government bodies.

-For more information, see project overviews here (Atlantis) and here (University of Edinburgh).
+For more information, see the project overview (University of Edinburgh) or the CORDIS page

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No. 321751.